MalekMansour/Killer-Invasion/Tarot_Cards.md

 * The Drunk (5% Chance) - Gives drunk effect for 5 minutes in game
 * The Joker (5% Chance) - Will give a random effect
 * The Guardian Angel (5% Chance) - Will stop anyone from entering the home for 30 minutes in game
+* The Turtle (5% Chance) - Makes you half your speed for 2 minutes in game